 e) Label your graphs and mark any axes clearly.

 4) Keep pointless creativity out of your slides.
-If you’re presenting on the Olympics, don’t throw in pictures of kitties just because you think they’re cute.
+If you’re presenting on the Olympics, don’t throw in pictures of kitties just because you think they’re cute.5) Don’t use deep blue for fonts or to underline.

 6) Keep red and blue from touching.